 I founded Conquer Addiction in the hopes that it could help in at least three ways:

-- Provide an anonymous forum where parents struggling to help children abusing drugs or alcohol can get advice and support from others who've traveled down the same path.
+- Provide advice and support to parents whose children are abusing drugs or alcohol from others who've traveled down the same path.

 - Offer a rehab center database that is easily searchable by the factors parents need to know -- location, types of treatment offered, cost for the recommended minimum stay, what health insurance (if any) are they in network for or will they submit to, what (if any) payment plans they offer, and whether they monitor and report their treatment success rates.
-Unlike many other review sites that get kick-backs from referring clients to specific treatment centers, Conquer Addiction is totally independent and does not accept payments from rehab centers for referrals.
+Unlike many other review sites that get kick-backs from referring clients to specific treatment centers, Conquer Addiction does not collect information on the people searching for treatment, let alone sell it.